-All the song titles are listed in the Song Card provided with the piano.
-Please note that the CA550 incorporates the songs in Bank A. To make it easier to find which song is assigned to which key, there is a key strip that can be placed between the end of black keys and the front panel.
+All of the song titles are listed on page 68 in the reference section of this manual.
+To make it easier to find which song is assigned to which key, there is a key strip that can be placed between the end of black keys and the front panel.
 The key strip indicates song categories, and note names.